Gugon11/goProHero10/README.md

 ```
 RECORDING WHEN PLUGGED INTO A POWER SOURCE
-You can use the USB-C cable that came with your camera to shoot videos and photos while your camera is plugged in to a USB-charging adapter, the GoPro Supercharger, or other external power source.
+You can use the USB-C cable that came with your camera to shoot videos and photos while your camera is plugged into a USB-charging adapter, the GoPro Supercharger, or other external power sources.

 This is perfect for capturing long videos and time lapse events.

 Be careful not to touch the area near the SD card slot when recording.

 Disturbing the SD card could interrupt or stop the recording.
 Your camera will let you know if this happens.
-Your content will not be damaged or lost as a result of this disturbance, but you may need to restart your camera to continue.
+Your content will not be damaged or lost due to this disturbance, but you may need to restart your camera to continue.

 Even though your camera is charging, the battery will not charge during recording.
 It will start charging when you stop recording.

-You cannot record while your camera is plugged into a computer
+You cannot record while your camera is plugged into a computer.
 ```

-Thus, when using the GoPro as a webcam, the battery drains faster than what it is able to charge, while plugged in to 3.0 USB.
+Thus, when using the GoPro as a webcam, the battery drains faster than it can charge while plugged into 3.0 USB.

 <br>